Popup Toolkit User's Manual

 <INPUT type="button" value="Open Some Web Page"

-If you have several popups set with the trigger mode "On Exit with Exceptions" on one web page and you wish to have a link, that when clicked, will STOP all these popups from showing on exit, then there is a special code piece to accomplish this:
+If you have several popups on one and the same web page set with the triggering mode 'Triggering the popup on exit (on page closed or navigated away)' and the radio button 'All links leading away from the current web page' selected and you wish to have a link, that when clicked, will SET ALL these popups NOT to show on exit, then there is a special code piece to accomplish this:

 <a href="http://www.some-url.com"